KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 | where IsTrusted == 0
 ```

-You can also run the following KQL query to potentially identify running of such cases.
+The following KQL query can also be run to potentially identify cases of unsigned binaries being executed.

 ```kql
 DeviceProcessEvents